coding-glith/leetcode/array/remove_element.md

 > Your function should return length = 2, with the first two elements of nums being 2.

+Since the order doesn't matter, so we can use two pointers to achieve O(logN) complexity, otherwise check one by one like move zeros, then it's O(N) complexity.

 ```Python
 class Solution(object):
     def removeElement(self, nums, val):